vmsmith/LearningGit/1_Stand_Alone_Machine.md

 ### Stage and Commit a File

 Create an empty text file and call it `file1.txt`.
-In my world I use [`vim`](https://en.wikipedia.org/wiki/Vim_(text_editor)), but you can use any text editor:
+In my world I use the `touch` command, but you can do it with any text editor:

-    vim file1.txt
+    touch file1.txt

 Now check the status of your repository:

     git status

-You should see something like this:
+You should see something that looks like this (it may look slightly different, but don't worry about it):

     On branch master